STulling/portfolio/content/post/hacking-embedded-devices.md

     print(list(s.read(3))) # read next 3 bytes
     s.unsel()
 ```
-We expect to get the the ID of the chip three times, so what do we get?
+We expect to get the the same ID of the chip three times, so what do we get?

 ```python
 [0x43, 0x2e, 0x89]